 Their language indicates they originated in India, but the music they play is world music.
 Some will tell your fortune but they don't believe in supernatural powers.
 Yaron Matras recommends the best books and dispels some common myths about Gypsies.

-The late China specialist and UCLA professor said sometimes he felt genuine admiration for China’s technocratic leaders.
-Other days he shook his head at their obsessive intransigence and China’s endemic political insecurity
+The late China specialist and UCLA professor Richard Baum said that he sometimes felt genuine admiration for China’s technocratic leaders.
+Other days, he shook his head at their obsessive intransigence and China’s endemic political insecurity